SAFRAN-LAB/Electromagnetic-Scattering2D/Readme.md

+Fast solvers for two-dimensional scattering problems in 2D are presented.

+By representing the scattered field as a volume potential in terms of the Green's function, we arrive at the Lippmann-Schwinger equation in integral form.

 This repository has 4 projects to solve the Lippmann-Schwinger equation via volume integral equation using 3 techniques.

 1. HODLR: HODLR based direct solver.